The Courier (2012 film): Cast

+Release

+The film was distributed by Well Go USA in 2012.

 Reception

-Robert Kolarik of the San Antonio Express-News wrote that the film start off well but loses its way once it starts to fill in the courier's back story.
+Robert Kolarik of the San Antonio Express-News wrote that the film starts off well but loses its way once it starts to fill in the courier's back story.
 Gabe Toro of Indiewire rated it D+ and wrote that the film "almost seems embarrassed by its content".
 Tyler Foster of DVD Talk rated it 1.5/5 stars and wrote, "The Courier is a tired thriller, filled with tired actors playing tired characters, wrapped up in a tired story."
 Gordon Sullivan of DVD Verdict called it "a thoroughly average B-action-thriller" of interest only to Morgan's fans.